Baxter Estates, New York: Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Baxter Estates.

 Power

-PSEG Long Island provides power to all homes and businesses within Baxter Estates.
+PSEG Long Island provides power to all homes and businesses within Baxter Estates, on behalf of the Long Island Power Authority.

 Sewage

 Baxter Estates is located within the Port Washington Water Pollution Control District, which operates the sanitary sewer system serving the village.

 Water

 Baxter Estates is located within the boundaries of the Port Washington Water District, which provides the entirety of the village with water.

-Healthcare and emergency services
+Emergency services

-Healthcare

-No hospitals are located within Baxter Estates.
-The nearest hospital is St. Francis Hospital, located in nearby Flower Hill.

 Fire

 The Village of Baxter Estates, in its entirety, is located within the boundaries of (and is thus served by) the Port Washington Fire District.

 Police

 The Village of Baxter Estates is served by the Port Washington Police District.